 - Joanna Gaines’ Chocolate Chip Cookies Recipe

-One of my favorite things about Joanna Gaines' cookbook is how relatable she is throughout each recipe.
-She shared that these cookies were inspired by baking Toll House cookies with her dad as a little girl.
+One of my favorite things about Joanna Gaines’ cookbook is how relatable she is throughout each recipe.
+She shares that these cookies were inspired by baking Toll House cookies with her dad as a little girl.
 After experimenting with different recipes over the years, she created a thicker, chunkier cookie using less butter and a heaping teaspoon of baking soda.

 Honestly, I think that's exactly what makes this cookie recipe so good.
 They're soft, chewy, bakery-style cookies that feel nostalgic, homemade, and completely irresistible.